SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 1962OS

-By June 30th 1962 29,648 tons of freight had been hauled by Speedway with a profit of $51,464.11 an increase from 1958
+By June 30th 1962 , 29,648 tons of freight had been hauled by Speedway with a profit of $51,464.11 an increase from 1958

 With things running at an ever increasing speed, with costs climbing, and competition knawing at their heels, Murray began to visualize a bigger and stronger corporate entity.
 One that would allow the transport company to prosper, while at the same time saving taxes and keeping its running cost in the same pockets and possibly allowing the company some edge in obtaining a transport permit into Ontario , if he could not obtain one between Maritimes and Ontario.

 He drew up what was titled in 1962 the operational prospectus for - Speedway Terminal Realty Co.
 Ltd, and Related Companies.
-This Terminal Realty company was similar to a holding company like that which would be finally incorporated in 1966.
-The holding company was to be put in place to act as a vehicle to obtain liquid funds for distribution to those operating units for which it was to act as management .Under this umbrella Murray then proposed to locate Speedway Express Ltd , a transport company; Chemi Solv Ltd, a boiler cleaning company; Maritime Sales and Service Co Ltd., to sell, repair and probably lease trailer units, mostly back to Speedway Express Ltd, Golden Era Realty Co.
+This Terminal Realty company was similar to a holding company similar to that which would be finally incorporated in 1966.
+The holding company was to be put in place to act as a vehicle to obtain liquid funds for distribution to those operating units for which it was to act as management .
+Under this umbrella Murray then proposed to operate Speedway Express Ltd , a transport company; Chemi Solv Ltd, a boiler cleaning company; Maritime Sales and Service Co Ltd., to sell, repair and probably lease trailer units, ( mostly back to Speedway Express Ltd ) , Golden Era Realty Co.
 Ltd., an operation that would first buy the terminals that Speedway Express owned, then rent them back to the transport company, as well as buying and selling other industrial sites and finally Atlantic Region Distributing Co Ltd, a unit that was to be used for any projects that might arise through links with a favourite Federal government and its projects for the Atlantic region.

 At this particular point in time the three majority partners in Speedway Express Ltd, were not always on the same wave length.
-While Murray and Charile Plamer appeared to see their future potential in the transport industry , Hardy Parker the silent partner, was more interested in obtaining a return on his investment and thought that Speedway had run long enough , having established itself as a number one player in the Maritime transportation system an that it was time to sell the outfit and reap the rewards.
-By the establishment of a holding company Murray figured that sufficient funds could be obtained though loans and capitalization that would allow them to buy Hardy Parker out right so they could proceed with the plans and visions they had for Speedway Express Ltd. Unfortunately nothing more happened with this prospectus , that is until 1966.
+While Murray and Charile Plamer appeared to see their future potential in the transport industry , Hardie Parker the silent partner, was more interested in obtaining a return on his investment and thought that Speedway had run long enough , having established itself as a number one player in the Maritime transportation system an that it was time to sell the outfit and reap the rewards.
+By the establishment of a holding company Murray figured that sufficient funds could be obtained though loans and capitalization that would allow them to buy Hardie Parker out right so they could proceed with the plans and visions they had for Speedway Express Ltd. Unfortunately nothing more happened with this prospectus , that is until 1966.

-Hardy Parker was convinced however for a time to allow Murray and Charlie to progress with their efforts to enhance the operations and finances of Speedway Express Ltd. It was also about this time that Day & Ross with it long history of financial difficulties began looking at overtures from the CNR, but when CNR would not meet the price asked, Elbert Day began talking with a private association of possible financiers some from the Montreal area and others from the Hartland area
+Hardie Parker was convinced however for a time to allow Murray and Charlie to progress with their efforts to enhance the operations and finances of Speedway Express Ltd. It was also about this time that Day & Ross with it long history of financial difficulties began looking at overtures from the CNR, but when CNR would not meet the price asked, Elbert Day began talking with a private association of possible financiers some from the Montreal area and others from the Hartland area

-( Hardy Parker was well informed of the private dealing going on and was himself possibly involved, after all he was only interested in financial gains, he was not interested in the transportation industry , to him Speedway, Day & Ross, Smith Bros and or any other trucking operation was one in the same.)
+( Hardie Parker was well informed of the private dealing going on and was himself possibly involved, after all he was only interested in financial gains, he was not interested in the transportation industry , to him Speedway, Day & Ross, Smith Bros and or any other trucking operation was one in the same.)

 From the beginning of Speedway Express Ltd, Murray and Doug with the guidance of their lawyer John Ewasew, were exposed to the gatherings of the different transportation groups, both shippers associations and truckers associations.
 A great deal of glad handing was involved at the respective meetings and other social gatherings.
-John Ewasew was thick in politics ( liberal party politics) and while the government of the day were of his politics, Speedway managed to obtain lucrative transport contracts ( one in particular was to Camp Gagetown New Brunswick), however once the gouvernment changed, Speedway's opportunities diminished.
+John Ewasew was thick in politics ( liberal party politics) and while the government of the day were of his politics, Speedway managed to obtain lucrative transport contracts ( one in particular was to Camp Gagetown New Brunswick ), however once the gouvernment changed, Speedway's opportunities diminished.

-Speedway Express Ltd managed to sell its transportation services to several of the large ship brokers, who were always found themselves in tight situations when it came time to meet the vessel sailing dates during the winter months, With the rail service to the Port of St John N. B. shipments had to be planned with longer lead times, booking on vessels could not be made on the spur of the moment, customers who wanted to have their merchandise delivered on or before certain dates, were obliged to meet the sailing times of the vessels leaving St John harbour.
+Speedway Express Ltd managed to sell its transportation services to several of the large ship brokers, who always found themselves in tight situations when it came time to meet the vessel sailing dates during the winter months .
+With the rail service to the Port of St John N. B. shipments had to be planned with longer lead times, booking on vessels could not be made on the spur of the moment, customers who wanted to have their merchandise delivered on or before certain dates, were obliged to meet the sailing times of the vessels leaving St John harbour.
 With the transport system that Speedway was offering, even though at times, at a cost higher than that of the rail lines, the shipping customer was able to cut his lead time, as the trucks would deliver from Montreal in most cases in twenty four hours.

 Rush orders could be met with very few problems, vessels which were sailing with a short layover date could be loaded with freight, making it possible for them to obtain revenue where as before they would have sailed with less capacity.
 Speedway Express was always open to discussing rates for the return loads of imported freight off loaded at the docks at St John , thus providing them with revenue on a round trip.